Kids Stealing from Parents: What You Need to Know Now

 It’s important that you don’t allow your child to keep what he took; he should never benefit in any way from taking something from someone else.
 You don’t ever want stealing to pay off.

 Many parents will call parent coaching when their kids have taken something from a store.
 They’re worried their child will be prosecuted if he takes the shoplifted item back.
 They decide to give the child a consequence, such as no T.V., but they allow the child to keep the stolen item.
 It’s really best to require your child to take the item back to the store.
 I understand this can be a complicated decision, depending on the age of your child and where you live.
 This has to be a choice you make after weighing all possible outcomes.
 But even if you decide against having your child take it back, make sure he doesn’t get off scot–free.
 Give him consequences at home—and do not let him keep the item.
 You ultimately want your child to learn that when you harm someone, even if it’s the owner of a store, you should make amends directly to that person—which is why the best lesson is for your child to take the item back.

 When Your Child Uses Your Credit Card

 I’ve talked with many parents whose kids have used their credit card to buy something online—often, they’ve used it for gaming.
 Even if the money is gone and cannot be retrieved, don’t let your child off the hook.
 He can make amends by doing something extra around the house to work it off.
 For example, he can clean out the basement, the garage, or do yard work.
 The bottom line is that you want to try to teach your child to make amends to the person he’s wronged—in this case, you.
-I also recommend that you call your credit card company and have them notify you if someone tries to use your card for online gaming—or whatever type of site your child was on—in the future.
-And of course, the game is deleted from the computer so your child doesn’t benefit from stealing.
+I also recommend that you log on to your credit card account frequently, daily if necessary, to monitor your card’s activity.

 When Your Child Takes Big Ticket Items: Are Drugs Involved?